 Boards must ensure that no medical information is documented in WorkInTexas.com Case Notes.

-Boards must be aware of requirements for the storage and use of disability-related and medical information.
+Boards must follow the requirements for the storage and use of disability-related and medical information as found in 29 CFR, Part 1602, Subpart C- Recordkeeping by Employers.
 The Americans with Disabilities Act requires that any medical records or history of a participant must be collected and maintained on separate forms and kept in separate medical files.

 Additionally, 29 CFR §32.15(d) requires that medical information or history be collected and maintained on separate forms that must be kept confidential, as follows: